Deep Perceptual Similarity is Adaptable to Ambiguous Contexts: Results and Analysis

-Another noteworthy detail is that the choice of comparison method don't seem to have significant impact on performance.
-This is surprising since previous work has shown that spatial DPS metrics struggle with translation and rotation~\cite{sjogren2023identifying}, both of which are included as distortions in the orderings.
-A potential answer could have been that the different comparison methods perform well on different orderings, with spatial performing better when translation is important and worse otherwise.
-However, this is not the case as there is a strong correlation on the performance on different orderings between all comparison methods.
-The Spearman correlation is above $0.9$ between all comparison methods' STL-10 performances on the orderings.
+Another noteworthy detail is that the choice of comparison method does not seem to have a significant impact on performance.
+This is surprising since previous work has shown that spatial DPS metrics struggle with translation and rotation~\cite{sjogren2023identifying}, both of which are included as distortions in the rankings.
+A potential answer could have been that the different comparison methods perform well on different rankings, with spatial performing better when translation is important and worse otherwise.
+However, this is not the case as there is a strong correlation between the performance on different rankings of all comparison methods.
+The Spearman correlation is above $0.9$ between all comparison methods' STL-10 performances on the rankings.
 Another potential answer is that the metrics have adapted to some quirks of the distortions that are not affected as heavily by the issues with translation and rotation.
 For example, the default behavior of translation and rotation in Torchvision which was used in this work colors the missing pixels black.
-The metrics might have adapted to discover if the edges or corners of the image are black and then weigh that according to where the two distortions show up in the ordering.
+The metrics might have adapted to discover if the edges or corners of the image are black and then weigh that according to where the two distortions show up in the ranking.
 Such a quirk would be discoverable by all comparison methods, making their differences less impactful.

 The adaption training is slightly detrimental to the metrics' performance on both the 2AFC and the JND parts of the BAPPS dataset.
-Both scores lowers by $\sim0.01$ on average for the adapted metrics compared to their baseline counterparts.
-It is interesting that the average baseline outperform the adapted metrics on BAPPS on all orderings.
-It would seem that certain orderings would align better with the average perception of the subjects that gathered judgments for the BAPPS dataset, and therefore that adapting to those orderings would improve performance.
+Both scores lower by $\sim0.01$ on average for the adapted metrics compared to their baseline counterparts.
+It is interesting that the average baseline outperforms the adapted metrics on BAPPS on all rankings.
+It would seem that certain rankings would align better with the average perception of the subjects that gathered judgments for the BAPPS dataset, and therefore that adapting to those rankings would improve performance.
 However, the results show that the adaption procedure used in this work alter some of the features that were useful for BAPPS too much.
 This suggests that fine-tuning the entire loss network might be even more detrimental than the simple scalars learned in this work as it would have the potential to completely alter the features used.